Every year, it’s a good idea to review changes to your retirement plan contribution limits and laws.

 After all, contribution limits and laws change annually, so it’s a good idea to stay on top of the differences from year to year that can benefit you annually, as well as long-term.

 This year will see a limited number of changes to retirement plan contribution and income limits.
 To make the most informed retirement and investment decisions this year, get informed about what’s changing.

-Here’s the checklist you should go through to see what’s staying the same or changing across retirement plan rules and limits for 2016.
+Here’s the checklist you can go through to help you see what’s staying the same or changing across retirement plan rules and limits for 2017.
 (Note: Betterment is not a tax advisor, and this should not be considered tax advice.
 You should contact a tax professional to discuss your individual situation.)

 1. Not Changing: Employer Plan Contribution Limits